 For implementing just an event bus proof-of-concept for your development environment, as in the eShopOnContainers sample, a simple implementation on top of RabbitMQ running as a container might be enough.
-But for mission-critical and production systems that need high scalability, you might want to evaluate and use Azure Service Fabric.
-If you require high-level abstractions and richer features like sagas for long-running processes that make distributed development easier, other commercial and open-source service buses like NServiceBus, MassTransit, and Brighter are worth evaluating.
-Of course, you could always build your own service bus features on top of lower-level technologies like RabbitMQ and Docker, but the work needed to reinvent the wheel might be too costly for a custom enterprise application.
+But for mission-critical and production systems that need high scalability, you might want to evaluate and use Azure Service Bus.

+If you require high-level abstractions and richer features like Sagas for long-running processes that make distributed development easier, other commercial and open-source service buses like NServiceBus, MassTransit, and Brighter are worth evaluating.
+In this case, the abstractions and API to use would usually be directly the ones provided by those high-level service buses instead of your own abstractions (like the simple event bus abstractions provided at eShopOnContainers).
+For that matter, you can research the forked eShopOnContainers using NServiceBus (additional derived sample implemented by Particular Software).

+Of course, you could always build your own service bus features on top of lower-level technologies like RabbitMQ and Docker, but the work needed to "reinvent the wheel" might be too costly for a custom enterprise application.

 To reiterate: the sample event bus abstractions and implementation showcased in the eShopOnContainers sample are intended to be used only as a proof of concept.
-Once you have decided that you want to have asynchronous and event-driven communication, as explained in the current section, you should choose the service bus product that best fits your needs.
+Once you have decided that you want to have asynchronous and event-driven communication, as explained in the current section, you should choose the service bus product that best fits your needs for production.